Questions and Answers About the MS in Healthcare Leadership and Management program

 No. An internship is not required to graduate, but we strongly encourage any student who has not worked or interned in the healthcare industry to complete an internship.

-The Jindal School offers several certificate programs, including Healthcare Information Technology and Lean Six Sigma in Healthcare Quality yellow and green belts.
+The Jindal School offers several certificate programs, including Healthcare Information Technology and Lean Six Sigma in Healthcare Quality yellow belt.
 These are considered separate programs, but some or all the courses may overlap with your degree requirements.

 No, because most students in the MS in Healthcare Leadership and Management program work, it is difficult to organize a foreign trip with enough students.
 However, the Jindal School frequently offers different semester-long study abroad programs, which may count for credit only if a student is completing the double MBA-MS in Healthcare Leadership and Management program and has pre-approval from the Healthcare Leadership and Management program director.
 Domestic trips are planned through the program during summer.